BlackBinary/nodejs-pool/README.md

 I've confirmed that the default server 16.04 installation has these requirements.

-The pool comes pre-configured with values for Monero (XMR), these may need to be changed depending on the exact requirements of your coin.
+The pool comes pre-configured with values for Electroneum (xmr), these may need to be changed depending on the exact requirements of your coin.
 Other coins will likely be added down the road, and most likely will have configuration.sqls provided to overwrite the base configurations for their needs, but can be configured within the frontend as well.

 The pool ALSO applies a series of patches:  Fluffy Blocks, Additional Open P2P Connections, 128 Txn Bug Fix.
-If you don't like these, replace the auto-installed monerod fixes!
+If you don't like these, replace the auto-installed electroneumd fixes!

 Wallet Setup
 ------------
 The pool is designed to have a dual-wallet design, one which is a fee wallet, one which is the live pool wallet.
 The fee wallet is the default target for all fees owed to the pool owner.
 PM2 can also manage your wallet daemon, and that is the suggested run state.

-1. Generate your wallets using `/usr/local/src/monero/build/release/bin/monero-wallet-cli`
+1. Generate your wallets using `/usr/local/src/electroneum/build/release/bin/electroneum-wallet-cli`
 2. Make sure to save your regeneration stuff!
 3. For the pool wallet, store the password in a file, the suggestion is `~/wallet_pass`
 4. Change the mode of the file with chmod to 0400: `chmod 0400 ~/wallet_pass`
-5. Start the wallet using PM2: `pm2 start /usr/local/src/monero/build/release/bin/monero-wallet-rpc -- --rpc-bind-port 18082 --password-file ~/wallet_pass --wallet-file <Your wallet name here> --disable-rpc-login --trusted-daemon`
+5. Start the wallet using PM2: `pm2 start /usr/local/src/electroneum/build/release/bin/electroneum-wallet-rpc -- --rpc-bind-port 18082 --password-file ~/wallet_pass --wallet-file <Your wallet name here> --disable-rpc-login --trusted-daemon`
 6. If you don't use PM2, then throw the wallet into a screen and have fun.

 Manual Setup